Our Vice-Chancellor and President

 Professor Peck was raised in Skelmersdale in Lancashire and attended Ormskirk Grammar School.
 He was only the second member of his family to attend university.

-He graduated from the University of Bristol with a BA in Philosophy in 1981, the first step in his engagement with further and higher education.
-His second was a Diploma in Personnel Management at what was then Bristol Polytechnic where he learnt to appreciate the career benefits of vocational education and which led to him being recruited onto the National Health Service graduate management training scheme in 1982.
+He graduated from the University of Bristol with a BA in Philosophy in 1981, the first step in his lifelong engagement with further and higher education.
+His second was a Diploma in Personnel Management at what was then Bristol Polytechnic where he learnt to appreciate the career benefits of vocational education and which led to him being recruited onto the National Health Service (NHS) graduate management training scheme in 1982.

-Over the next few years he studied for a Diploma in Health Services Management through a correspondence course (the distance learning of its day) and a p/t Masters in Social Policy and Administration at the University of Nottingham.
+Over the next few years he studied for a Diploma in Health Services Management through a correspondence course (the distance learning of its day) and a part-time Masters in Social Policy and Administration at the University of Nottingham.

 In October 2002, Professor Peck moved to the University of Birmingham as Director of the Health Services Management Centre and subsequently became Head of the School of Public Policy in 2006.
 He was appointed Head of the College of Social Sciences in January 2008.